pixelass/babel-plugin-storybook-addon-pseudo-states-emotion/README.md

 ## Options

-This plugin allows some configuration to support the certain features of [storybook-addon-pseudo-states](https://github.com/Ergosign/storybook-addon-pseudo-states)
+This plugin allows some configuration to support certain features of [storybook-addon-pseudo-states](https://github.com/Ergosign/storybook-addon-pseudo-states)

 ```json